goberoi/cloudy_vision/readme.md

 The keys should not be placed in the api_keys.json file but in ~/.aws/credentials and ~/.aws/config.
 See http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#cli-config-files

-### Note for Clarifai

-The keys should not be placed in the api_keys.json file but in ~/.clarifai/config.
-See https://github.com/Clarifai/clarifai-python#setup

 ## Desired Tags